-At the time of the delivery of the Bonds, Orrick, Herrington & Sutcliffe LLP, San Francisco, California, Bond Counsel to the Authority, will deliver its final approving opinions.
-Proposed forms of such approving opinions are contained in Appendix E hereto and will be delivered to The Depository Trust

-Company with the Bonds.
+At the time of the delivery of the Bonds, Orrick, Herrington & Sutcliffe LLP, San Francisco, California, Bond Counsel to the Authority, will deliver its final approving opinion.
+A proposed form of such approving opinion is contained in Appendix E hereto and will be delivered to The Depository Trust Company with the Bonds.
 Bond Counsel has undertaken no responsibility for the accuracy, completeness or fairness of this Official Statement.